-An opinion piece by Elina Jonitz and Ingrid Blankesteijn (current GMD students)
+By Elina Jonitz and Ingrid Blankesteijn (GMD students)

 “Progressively, entry visas are phased out all over the globe.
 But not passport control.
 The latter is still needed - perhaps more than ever before - to sort out the confusion which the abolition of the visas might have created: to set apart those for whose convenience and whose ease of travel the visas have been abolished, from those who should have stayed put - not meant to travel in the first place.”
 Zygmunt Bauman, 1998: 87

 For us, two students from Germany and the Netherlands, growing up in 21st century Europe meant being able to move visa- and care-free around an increasingly interconnected globe.
 Yet, as a reaction to the current COVID-19 pandemic, geographical borders between and within member states, but also worldwide, seem to suddenly matter more.
 We, together with many Europeans, are now experiencing what it means to not be able to travel freely from one country to another.
 This is for instance reflected in how international students, including those of our own GMD program, were almost overnight confronted with the question of whether or not to leave the Netherlands and return to their families amidst more and more countries announcing travel restrictions and calling for their nationals to come ‘home’.